 AXT and Griffith University are proud to announce that the first SPT Labtech arktic has recently been installed at the Menzies Health Institute Queensland (MenziesHIQ).
 This is the first of these systems to be installed in the southern hemisphere and will store their extensive collection of biospecimens used for clinical research.

-Professor Nigel McMillan and the TTP Labtech arktic biospecimen storage system.
+Professor Nigel McMillan and the SPT Labtech arktic biospecimen storage system.

 The arktic is a purpose designed biostorage facility capable of catering for a library of up to 140,000 specimens in a compact package.
 The modular design allows you to expand your storage capacity growing with your needs.

 To ensure their biological integrity is maintained, they are stored at a constant -80°C, and only those specimens specifically requested are ever taken out of the atmospherically controlled environment.
 The system also provides high-speed automated specimen retrieval, able to deliver a pre-sorted rack of 96 specimens in under 3 minutes.

 Menzies Heath Institute Queensland is committed to translating innovative health research into better health outcomes.
 The arktic has allowed them to consolidate several biospecimen collections and centralise them into the biobank facility of the institute.
 Currently, they have in excess of 12,000 biospecimens including breast cancer and placental cord samples.